avipars/ctf_creation_code/web/README.md

 Wireshark PCAPNG was actually captured by me, and not generated

- * I did try to sanitize and remove unnecessary data and packets
+ * I tried to sanitize and remove unnecessary data

 ColaCo Server - https://github.com/avipars/ctf_flask_server